vishnya/AI-Scientist-v2/README.md

  --num_cite_rounds 20
 ```

-Once Stage 1 is complete, you will find a timestamped log folder inside the `experiments/` directory.
+Once the initial experimental stage is complete, you will find a timestamped log folder inside the `experiments/` directory.
 Navigate to `experiments/"timestamp_ideaname"/logs/0-run/` within that folder to find the tree visualization file `unified_tree_viz.html`.

 ## Citing The AI Scientist-v2